-In combination with a configuration management tool, VeeWee, Packer and Vagrant allow our Technical Support teams to literally select an operating system and a Dynatrace version from a drop-down list and recreate customer-like environments quickly and automatically for targeted resolution of customer issues.
+In combination with a configuration management tool, VeeWee, Packer, and Vagrant allow our Technical Support teams to literally select an operating system and a Dynatrace version from a drop-down list and recreate customer-like environments quickly and automatically for targeted resolution of customer issues.
 It also allows us to create tailor-made demo environments that we use for product enablement or presentations.
-You can refer to Dynatrace/Dynatrace-CDDemo-DeployTool for a figuration of this stack that creates demo environments that show Dynatrace’s capabilities in Continuous Delivery deployment pipelines.

 Ansible, Chef and Puppet

 Ansible, Chef and Puppet are amongst the most prominent configuration management and deployment automation tools.
-While we believe that each one of these tools has its particular strengths and weaknesses, we also think that Ansible’s in-order execution of tasks, its extensive and easily extensible modules library, plugin system, as well as its agentless architecture that allows for the orchestration of zero-downtime releases make it the best pick for orchestrating the provisioning of instances inside our Dynatrace SaaS offering.
-Our deployment automation scripts for Ansible, Chef and Puppet are hosted on our Dynatrace GitHub Organization and on Ansible Galaxy, Chef Supermarket and Puppet Forge.
+While we believe that each one of these tools has its particular strengths and weaknesses, we also think that Ansible’s in-order execution of tasks, its extensive and easily extensible modules library, plugin system, as well as its agentless architecture that allows for the orchestration of zero-downtime releases make it the best pick for orchestrating the provisioning of instances inside our Dynatrace offering.

 Whether on-prem or in the cloud: we don’t rely on just a single tool when it comes to provisioning Dynatrace.
 Test Kitchen is an awesome tool that allows you to automatically test your configuration management and deployment automation scripts against a list of platforms (Vagrant images).
 A configuration file specifies a set of scripts (could be Ansible, Chef or Puppet), a list of platforms and a list of test suites.
 Test suites can be expressed in Bats, Cucumber, RSpec, Serverspec and even in good old Bash scripts.
 All our configuration management and deployment automation scripts are automatically validated using Test Kitchen.
 You can check out and learn from our integration tests in any of our offerings (see above).